CtrlK

 Suggestions

-Add an explicit 'Use when...' clause, e.g., 'Use when the user needs to work with Azure AI Foundry projects in Java, including creating or managing connections, datasets, indexes, or running evaluations.'
+Add an explicit 'Use when...' clause, e.g., 'Use when the user needs to work with Azure AI Foundry projects in Java, manage AI connections, create or query datasets/indexes, or run evaluations using the azure-ai-projects SDK.'

-Replace category nouns with concrete action phrases, e.g., 'Create and manage Azure AI Foundry project connections, upload and query datasets, build search indexes, and run model evaluations.'
+Replace category nouns with concrete actions, e.g., 'Create and manage Azure AI Foundry project connections, upload and query datasets, build search indexes, and run model evaluations using the Java SDK.'

 DimensionReasoningScore